Skip to main content

 Acknowledgement of Country

-Umbrella Studio Contemporary Arts respectfully acknowledges the Wulgurukaba of Gurambilbarra and Yunbenun and the surrounding groups of our region - Bindal, Gugu Badhan, Nywaigi, Warrgamay, Bandjin and Gudjal - as the Traditional Custodians of the land on which we gather, share and celebrate local creative practice.
-We pay our respects to Elders past, present and emerging.
+Umbrella Studio Contemporary Arts respectfully acknowledges the Wulgurukaba of Gurambilbarra and Yunbenun and the surrounding groups of our region - Bindal, Gugu Badhun, Nywaigi, Warrgamay, Bandjin and Gudjal - as the Traditional Custodians of the land on which we gather, share and celebrate local creative practice.
+We pay our respects to Elders past and present.
 We acknowledge Aboriginal and Torres Strait Islanders as the first people of Australia.
 They have never ceded sovereignty and remain strong in their enduring connection to land and Culture.

-Umbrella is a Dealer Member of the Indigenous Art Code.
+Umbrella is a Member & Signatory of the Indigenous Art Code.
 This means we are committed to fair and ethical trade with Aboriginal and Torres Strait Islander artists, and transparency in the promotion and sale of artwork.
 As a Dealer Member and signatory to the Code we must act fairly, honestly, professionally and in good conscience in all direct or indirect dealings with artists.

 Help Us Elevate Regional Artists

 We champion artists, amplifying their distinctive and authentic voices.
 We are an inclusive platform for independent, experimental, contemporary arts practice in local, national, and international arts landscapes.
-We have a thirty-six year history of connecting artists and audiences and we couldn't do it without your support.
+We have a 39 year history of connecting artists and audiences and we couldn't do it without your support.

 Umbrella Studio Contemporary Arts is registered as a Deductible Gift Recipient (DGR) with the Australian Taxation Office.
 Donations to Umbrella are tax deductible for amounts of $2 or more.
 Click here to donate.